force1267/bricks/README.md

 PORT=3000 SECRET=keyboardcat node index.js master
 ```

-the 'master' after index.js is machines initial function.
+the 'master' after index.js is machine's initial function.

 you can pass as many function as you want.

 #### connect to other machines on cluster :